SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/SBND_Guide_for_Summer_2020.md

 ---------------------------------------------------------------------------------------

-This section will show you how to generate particles in the SBND detector to simulate a sample of single-particle generated events.\
+This section will show you how to generate particles in the SBND detector to simulate a sample of single-particle generated events.
-\"Single-particle\" means that every event will contain an initial generated particle, with the kinematics of your choice.
-The event will not contain a simulated neutrino event.\
+"Single-particle" means that every event will contain an initial generated particle, with the kinematics of your choice.
+The event will not contain a simulated neutrino event.
 Note that the initial particle is then propagated though GEANT4, which might then create additional other particles in the event (delta-rays, electromagnetic showers, etc.).